All subjects are taught by Christian teachers who aim to provide students with a holistic education from a Biblical perspective.

 Language is one of God’s gifts to mankind.
 Language is the indispensable tool for all thought and learning.
 The primary purpose of the study of English in the early years is to establish firm foundational skills in speaking, listening, reading and writing – the literacy skills essential for success in all areas of learning.

 A strong emphasis is placed upon phonemic awareness in Junior School.
 We aim to guide each individual child through the stages of language development through regular monitoring and small group guidance, so as to achieve a thorough understanding of the English language.
+Additional opportunities to enjoy English are given through activities such as Book week, visiting authors and Literacy Celebration Day.

-God revealed His majesty in all the concepts of number, space, form and symmetry and in the laws that govern the existence and harmony of all things created.
+God revealed His majesty in all the concepts of number, space, form and symmetry and in the laws that govern the existence and harmony of all created things.
 He also established laws of order when He created the universe.
 Mathematics, with its concepts of number, space, form and symmetry reflects this order and glorifies God as the marvellous Creator.
 Discovering and using the basic principles and laws of mathematics is a God-given ability and can lead people to acknowledge Christ as Lord of Creation.
 Mathematics can be used as a tool in the service of God.

 God created people to experience, enjoy and respond to His creation.
 Being made in the image of God, we also have a desire and ability to be creative in various ways.
 Through the Arts program, children are guided into opportunities to develop their individual gifts and talents and to learn to appreciate God’s gifts in others.